Jodie Sweetin Speaks Out After Ex Threatens To Leak ‘Embarrassing’ Photos Of Her

 A post shared by Jodie Sweetin (@jodiesweetin) on

-An ecstatic Jodie Sweetin announced her engagement to Hodak in January 2016 after two years of dating, but things took an ugly turn after a violent blowout earlier this month in which Justin, a convicted felon, threatened to kill himself with a 9-millimeter pistol.
+An ecstatic Jodie Sweetin announced her engagement to Hodak in January 2016 after two years of dating, but things took an ugly turn after a violent blowout earlier this month in which Justin, a convicted felon, threatened to kill himself with a 9-mm pistol.
 Sweetin was granted a temporary restraining order against her ex, alleging that Hodak’s use of steroids and testosterone supplements “made his temper worse.”

 Hodak was arrested three times in nine days for violating the restraining order, which states he must stay at least 100 yards from Sweetin, her daughters, and her parents, Sam and Janice Sweetin.
 Hodak must also stay away from Jodie’s home, her job, and her children’s school, and he may not contact the actress in any way either directly or through other parties.

-Hodak was arrested after he was spotted driving past Jodie’s Studio City home, and again after he showed up at her daughters’ school.
+Hodak was arrested after he was spotted driving past Jodie’s Studio City home and again after he showed up at her daughters’ school.
 Jodie’s ex was also turned away by security at the Warner Bros. lot in Burbank, where Sweetin shoots the Netflix sitcom Fuller House.

 What a great time @justinhodak_ and I had with the girls at the @nickelodeon #kca Kids Choice Awards last night!!
 And THANK YOU for voting #fullerhouse as your Fav Fam TV Show!!
 So awesome!
 And back to work on season 3 tomorrow.
 Can't wait!!